Newfound Regional High School: Girls' cross country

 Newfound's girls' cross country was founded in 1978.
 The team had an individual championship winner in 2005 and 2006.

 Communities

 Newfound Regional High School serves the New Hampshire towns of Alexandria, Bridgewater, Bristol, Danbury, Groton, Hebron, Hill and New Hampton.
 On March 18, Hill residents voted to withdraw from the Franklin School District and join Newfound.
 With two more votes agreeing with the motion, Hill will now have a 10-year tuition agreement with Newfound.
 The final vote was 75-73.
-Newfound students sometimes go to the Tapply Thompson Community Center (TTCC) to help out elementary students, or is there for a recreational event.